direktiv/function-builder/README.md

     additionalProperties: {}
 ```

-There is one special attribute for the input parameters and this the type `DirektivFile`.
+There is one special attribute for the input parameters and this has the type `DirektivFile`.
 Direktiv can provide files to actions based on [variables](https://docs.direktiv.io/v0.6.1/getting_started/persistent-data/#demo) but sometimes the actions need a file, e.g. a small shell script or a token where a variable is not really needed.
 This type reads the string input and creates a file with the name provided.

 ```yaml
 - name: body